 Our funding opportunities focus on specific needs aligned with a particular priority within our focus areas.
 These vary for each funding deadline (Feb.
 15, June 15 and Oct.
 15).
 Applicants will be required to address detailed criteria specific to that funding opportunity.
 Grant funding is highly competitive within the pool of applicants for each individual funding opportunity.

-We encourage all applicants to sign up in our grants management system by June 8 to confirm registration is complete in advance of submitting a grant application.
+We encourage all applicants to sign up in our grants portal to confirm registration is complete at least a week in advance of submitting a grant application.
 Apply for funding by 5 p.m.
-MDT on June 15, 2019.
+MDT on June 15, 2020.